Fast-and-Pythonic/microScript-TextMate-syntax-highlighting-for-VSCode/README.md

 - In brackets of functions and classes:
   - Named parameters
-  - and all the other stuff
+  - and all the other stuff (comments, keywords, math operators, numbers, booleans, strings)

 - Variable names ARE NOT HIGHLIGHTED